 The majority of funeral homes are small, family businesses where the funeral director is either an owner-operator or an employee.

 High school students can start preparing for a career as a funeral director by taking courses in biology and chemistry and participating in public speaking or debate clubs.
 Part-time or summer jobs in funeral homes also provide good experience.
-These jobs consist mostly of maintenance and cleanup tasks, such as washing and polishing limousines and hearses, but they can help students become familiar with the operation of funeral homes.
+These jobs can help students become familiar with the operation of funeral homes.
+Learn more about a career in funeral service.

 Burial in a casket is the most common method of disposing of remains in the United States, although entombment also occurs.
 Cremation, which is the burning of the body in a special furnace, is increasingly selected because it can be less expensive and allows for the memorial service to be held at a more convenient time in the future when relatives and friends can come together.